caicai0408/Office-Movement/movement/README.md

 # Check your answer by following commands

-Try your solution on each test case by commands:
+Check your solution on each test case by commands:

 ```
 $ cat ./testcases/t1 | ./solution.py